CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Abstract

 \section{Abstract}

 Causal effect estimation from observational data is fundamental across various applications.
 However, selecting an appropriate estimator from dozens of specialized methods demands substantial manual effort and domain expertise.
-We present \method, a single transformer that \emph{amortizes} this workflow: trained once on a large library of simulated data-generating processes that satisfy ignorability, it infers causal effects for new observational datasets out-of-the-box. \method\ combines ideas from Bayesian causal inference with the large-scale training protocol of prior-fitted networks (PFNs), learning to map raw observations directly to causal effects without any task-specific adjustment.
+We present \method, a single transformer that \emph{amortizes} this workflow: trained once on a large library of simulated data-generating processes that satisfy ignorability, it infers causal effects for new observational datasets out of the box. \method\ combines ideas from Bayesian causal inference with the large-scale training protocol of prior-fitted networks (PFNs), learning to map raw observations directly to causal effects without any task-specific adjustment.
 Our approach achieves superior average performance on heterogeneous and average treatment effect estimation benchmarks (IHDP, Lalonde, ACIC).
 Moreover, it shows competitive performance for real-world policy making on uplift modeling tasks. \method\ provides calibrated uncertainty estimates to support reliable decision-making based on Bayesian principles.
-This ready-to-use model does not require any further training or tuning and takes a step toward automated causal inference (\href{https://github.com/vdblm/CausalPFN/}{https://github.com/vdblm/CausalPFN}).
+This ready-to-use model requires no further training or tuning and takes a step toward automated causal inference (\href{https://github.com/vdblm/CausalPFN/}{https://github.com/vdblm/CausalPFN}).